-$36,000 Raised For Homeless Man Who Helped Manchester Injured
+$40,000 Raised For Homeless Man Who Helped Manchester Injured

 ITV reports that Jones is a former bricklayer who has been sleeping rough for more than a year.
 Jones told ITV how he held up a woman's legs to stymie the bleeding from a wound before emergency services could arrive.
 "We thought she was going to bleed right out," he said.

+Meanwhile, British businessman David Sullivan, the co-chairman of Premier League soccer club West Ham United, has offered to house Jones for six months, according to a series of tweets by his son Dave Sullivan Jnr.

-TIME has reached out to Seddon and Moore for comment.
+TIME has reached out to Seddon and Moore for comment on their JustGiving campaigns.